Online video platform

 In the example above we assume hosting and support is provided in-house – but there is still a cost attached.
 Support costs are likely to be more because it will be a portion of an employee’s salary.
 Outsourced support is always cheaper and possibly more expert at higher levels.

 The hosting & support for a Perpetual License is using Amazon Web Services, Back up, Disaster Recovery plus some vendor system support.
-SAAS rental looks a good deal because hosting is included; but read the small print and you’ll find the charge only covers 100MB or thereabouts.
+SAAS rental looks a good deal because hosting is included; but read the small print and you’ll find the charge usually only covers 100MB or thereabouts.
 In fact, our research on SAAS hosting shows it to be a hidden cost and is generally the most expensive storage method.